 At Southfields Primary School we have a very vibrant music department.

-As well as providing the music curriculum across all classes within the school, we have an extensive array of instruments that can be learned which are taught by specialist peripatetic teachers.
-Students from year 2 upwards can choose to learn one of the following instruments either as an individual lesson or in a group of up to 5 students.
-These lessons happen during the school day but we are fortunate enough to subsidise these lessons for parents, making them an affordable price.
-Students have the opportunity of taking graded examinations with the associated board of music when they reach the required standard.
+As well as providing the music curriculum across all classes within the school, we have an extensive array of instruments that can be learnt which are taught by specialist peripatetic teachers.
+Students from year 2 upwards can choose to learn one of the following instruments either as an individual lesson or in a group.
+These lessons happen during the school day and students have the opportunity to take graded examinations with the associated board of music when they reach the required standard.

 Aims and objectives